1. This notice explains HSE's role in the enforcement of the Working Time Regulations (WTR) in the offshore sector

 4. The Regulations also introduce employment entitlements.
 Employment entitlements include annual leave, time off, work-breaks and rest periods.

-6 General help and advice on working time matters can be sought through the ACAS National Helpline on 08457 47 47 47.
+6 General help and advice on working time matters can be sought through the Acas Helpline Online or the Acas Helpline on 0300 123 1100 Monday to Friday 8am to 8pm and Saturday 9am to 1pm.
 HSE does not enforce the employment entitlements described above.
 Entitlements are enforced through employment tribunals.
-The Employment Tribunals Service can be contacted on 0845 795 9775.
+The Employment Tribunals Service can be contacted on 0300 123 1024.

 7 HSE is not responsible for enforcing the Regulations in respect of seafarers (including HLV's, WSV's etc).
 They are covered by separate regulations for which the MCA is the enforcing authority.

 Any queries concerning this notice should be addressed to:Health and Safety Executive

 This guidance is issued by the Health and Safety Executive.
 Following the guidance is not compulsory and you are free to take other action.
 But if you do follow the guidance you will normally be doing enough to comply with the law.
 Health and safety inspectors seek to secure compliance with the law and may refer to this guidance as illustrating good practice